bricksroo/ncaa-scraper-js/readme.md

 ## Node NCAA scraper

-Scrape and output game information for a given date.
+Scrape and output NCAA Mens Basketball information.

 ### How to use locally